ophub/amlogic-s9xxx-openwrt/documents/README.md

 ### 10.7 Manage packages using the Web interface

-After installing the OpenWrt firmware on the device, other packages can be installed through WebUI.
+After installing the OpenWrt firmware on the device, additional packages can be installed via the Web interface.

 1. Login to OpenWrt → `System` → `Software packages`
 2. Click the `Refresh list` button to update